GFW-knocker/gfw_resist_tls_proxy/README.md

 # TO DO NEXT
 1. implement into v2ray clients or xray-core -> Client Hello Fragmentation option<br>
-2. setup persistent TLS (thus one handshake is enough for everything)<br>
+2. setup persistent TLS & TLS Session Resumption (thus one handshake is enough for everything)<br>
 3. sending TCP packet in reverse time order<br>
 4. your ideas are welcome -> Discussion<br>